hiiamboris/red-wiki/Red-Custom-Styles.md

 3. Image-based widgets: use a set of predefined images for each state of each widget.
     * Pro: very simple, limitless graphic freedom.
-    * Con: higher memory usage, harder to implement dynamic changes (limited to the set of predefined images).
+    * Con: higher memory usage, harder to implement truly dynamic changes.

 Also, it is possible to have a mix of 2 and 3.